Lega Emilia: History

-In June 2014 Pietro Pisani replaced Bernardini as national president.
+In June 2014, Pietro Pisani replaced Bernardini as national president.
 Bernardini would leave the party altogether in October.

-In the 2014 regional election the joint list of LNE and LNR obtained its best result so far in a regionwide election (19.4%).
+In the 2014 regional election, the joint list of LNE and LNR obtained its best result so far in a regionwide election (19.4%).

 In December 2015, during a national congress, Gianluca Vinci (204 votes) beat Matteo Rancan (143) and was elected secretary.
 The vote was setback for Lega Nord's federal secretary Matteo Salvini, who supported Rancan: though not an anti-salviniano, Vinci was once close to Flavio Tosi, a Venetian leader who was ejected by Salvini from the party earlier that year, and a more independent figure.
 In January 2016 Giovanni Tombolato was elected national president.

-In the 2019 European Parliament election the party obtained 33.8%, its best result ever.
-In the 2020 Emilia-Romagna regional election LNE's Lucia Borgonzoni posed the strongest challenge so far to the dominant PD, but stopped at 43.6% and was defeated, while the League's list obtained 32.0%.
+In the 2019 European Parliament election, the party obtained 33.8%, its best result ever.
+In the 2020 Emilia-Romagna regional election, LNE's Lucia Borgonzoni posed the strongest challenge so far to the dominant PD, but stopped at 43.6% and was defeated, while the League's list obtained 32.0%.

+Following the formation of Lega per Salvini Premier and the 2019 federal congress of the LN, after which the latter became practically inactive, in February 2020 the LNE was re-established as Lega Emilia per Salvini Premier in order to become the regional section of the new party.
+The founding members of the new LE were Vinci, Borgonzoni, Maurizio Campari, Corrado Pozzi e Aldo Manfredini.
+Contextually, Pisani was appointed commissioner of the party.
+A few months later, Pisani was replaced by Andrea Ostellari of Liga Veneta and, in 2022 Rancan succeeded to Ostellari.
+In 2021, Vinci, who opposed the formation of the Draghi government, switched parties to Brothers of Italy.

+In July 2023, during a party congress, Rancan was elected secretary, by beating 63% to 47% his opponent Carlo Piastra.